Three attractions in Charlottetown, PEI

 Prince Edward Island's capital, Charlottetown, is not large.
 No wonder, since the province of which it is the seat of government is the smallest in Canada.
 Nevertheless, it played an important role in the history of the country: today's Canada was founded here.
 Therefore, the city offers some sights that you should not miss when visiting.
 We visited three of them and present them here in more detail.
 Our three must-see attractions in Charlottetown that you shouldn't miss are:

-Peakes Wharf and the waterfront streets
+Charlottetown attractions: Peakes Wharf and the streets in the harbor area

 As in many port cities, the region around the port is one of the most attractive in the city.
 Charlottetown is mainly in the autumn months Destination of many cruise ships, whose passengers like to cavort in these parts of the city.
 Here you will find restaurants, gift and craft shops selling island produce: the usual Anne of Green Gables memorabilia as well as local and regional produce.
 We discovered a shop that sells vodka distilled on the island.
 Spicy sauces made from wild blueberries, mustard made from maple syrup or maple syrup with lemongrass and chipotle or with lavender and chai are just as much a part of regional souvenirs as kitschy plastic lobsters or original lobster cages for the living room at home.
 However, we ignore most of these shops and prefer to stroll through the side streets instead.
 There are still houses there that can definitely be described as historical.
 Even according to the European understanding of history.